elenlefoll/TextbookEnglish/index.md

 # Textbook English

-Welcome to the companion website to my PhD thesis! **Please note that this website is under construction!**
+Welcome to the companion website to my PhD thesis!

+**Please note that this online appendix is under construction!**

 This is the Online Appendix.
 It includes the full code for all the analyses and the figures.
 The code itself and, copyright permitting, the data to run it are available in the associated GitHub repository.
 All the code published on this page and in the repository is licensed under the GPL-3.0 License.
 The plots and tables are all licensed under <a href="https://creativecommons.org/licenses/by/4.0/" title="CC-BY 4.0" target="_blank" rel="noopener noreferrer">CC-BY 4.0</a>

 The thesis was submitted on 7 March 2022 but has not yet been defended.
-It is therefore not yet published but can be made available <a href="https://elenlefoll.eu/#contact" target="_blank" rel="noopener noreferrer">upon request</a>.
+It can be made available <a href="https://elenlefoll.eu/#contact" target="_blank" rel="noopener noreferrer">upon request</a>.

 <a href="link" target="_blank" rel="noopener noreferrer">text</a>

 ## Chapter 1: Introduction